braboj/tutorial-python/usecases/uc-backend.md

 ### Real-Time Data Processing
-Handle streaming data, live notifications, or real-time analytics with asyncio, WebSockets, or frameworks like Sanic and AIOHTTP.
+Handle streaming data, live notifications, or real-time analytics with asyncio, WebSockets, or frameworks like Sanic and aiohttp.

 ### Message-Driven & Event-Driven Systems
 React to events by publishing and consuming messages with Redis Streams,